mfwolffe/mfwolffe/README.md

 > who aren't pedantic pissants ;)
 > are talking about the same things as the people who implore for open source...
 >
-> ...but he doesn't claim to be clever or special or smart for that; it's called common-sense and self-awareness.
+> ...but he doesn't claim to be clever or special or smart for that; it's called common-sense.
 >
 > ...
 >